 - Turn the switch to the “off” position.

 - Wait no less than 5 minutes before relighting to avoid starting a potential fire.

 - Turn the knob or switch to “pilot,” and then hold down the “reset” button as you bring the flame of a long lighter to the pilot light opening.

 - Release the “reset” button once the pilot light has been relit.

-If you have followed these instructions twice, and the light still will not come on, it may be time to contact Diamond Blue Air at 469-505-0525.
-Our friendly technicians have the coveted “Grandma-approved” certification when it comes to furnace service.
-That’s because our work is backed by a 100% guarantee.
+If you have followed these instructions twice, and the light still will not come on, it may be time to contact Diamond Blue Air at 469-200-3100.
+Our friendly technicians are fully trained in both AC and furnace repair services.
+Our work is backed by a 100% guarantee.*

 8. Check Your Fuel Source